NoraAda/NoraAda.github.io/_posts/2022-12-05-Final-Project.md

 ## Hello Everyone!

 This post will be about demonstrating how to use my Selenium-Based Manga Monitor, as well as the building process!
-If you would like to follow along, my code is available in my GitHub repository: https://github.com/NoraAda/PIC16B/tree/main/Final%20Project
+If you would like to follow along, this code is fully available in my GitHub repository: https://github.com/NoraAda/PIC16B/tree/main/Final%20Project

 ## Personal Insight into the project: